alisa-vvv/push_swap-multitester/README.md

 ```
    The range has to be positive.
 Example range: 1-100.
 Note that the script will never generate duplicate values.

-5. You will be prompted to enter the amount of elements to generate:
+5. You will be prompted to enter the amount of elements to generate for each test:

 ```
     Enter amount of elements: